stefanomattoccia/stefanomattoccia.github.io/_pages/about.md

   - /about.html
 ---

-I am associate professor at the Department of Computer Science and Engineering, School of Engineering and Architecture, University of Bologna.
-My research concerns computer vision, primarily focusing on scene perception and sensor fusion between depth sensors and cameras.
-A short summary of my academic activity is available in this [CV](/files/CV_ENG.pdf).
+Associate professor at the Department of Computer Science and Engineering, University of Bologna.
+The research concerns computer vision, primarily focusing on scene perception with cameras and depth sensors.
+A summary of the academic activity is this [CV](/files/CV_ENG.pdf).